kalxas/rasdaman/doc/main/02_inst-guide.rst

     change symbolic database host name to *n*

 ``-connect c``
-    change connect string to *c*
+    change connect string to *c*; see :ref:`sec-storage-backend` for more details on the format of *c* depending on whether the backend DBMS is SQLite or PostgreSQL.

-``-user u``
-    the user name used to connect ``rasserver`` to the base DBMS server; using this optional parameter automatically implies ident-based authentication.

-``-passwd p``
-    the password used to connect ``rasserver`` to the base DBMS server; using this optional parameter automatically implies ident-based authentication.

 The connection parameters can be changed at any time, however the servers will get the information only when they are restarted.